alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Steps 1 and 2 are done with methods `walletUnlock` and `getActiveAddress`.
 Steps 3 - 6 are done with method `deployContract` for a `TxContract` and `deployScript` for a `TxScript`.

+*Note: Each wallet has one its addresses declared as **active**.
+This active address will be selected to retrieve the publicKey and to sign data.
+You can change the wallet  active address with endpoint `POST /wallets/{wallet_name}/change-active-address`*

 ## Contract Generation
 Open the file  `src/util/voting.tsx` and paste the following function which returns the contract as a string for a given number of voters.